bangbay/wp-user-avatar/readme.txt

 * Bug Fix: Use wp_die for errors

 = 1.4 =
-* Add: Uploader for Subscribers and Contributors
+* Add: Uploader for Contributors & Subscribers
 * Add: Media states for avatar images
 * Add: Plugin admin settings
 * Update: Change support only to WP 3.4+